Contact Dr Joanna Zawadzka

 Background

 Dr Joanna Zawadzka is a geospatial scientist specialising in applications of data science techniques in natural capital mapping and modelling.
-In her role as a Research Fellow she has completed numerous research projects concerning spatially-explicit ecosystem services assessments as well as digital soil mapping and assessment.
+In her role has completed numerous research projects concerning spatially-explicit ecosystem services assessments as well as digital soil mapping and assessment.
 Her research interests evolve around developing methods for smart space allocation supporting environmentally sound planning decisions at various spatial scales.

 Over her extensive career at Cranfield University Joanna has contributed to ecosystem services assessment for the Northern Norwich Distributor Road, Natural Capital assessment for the Oxford-Cambridge Expressway, and ecosystem services assessments for nature based solutions in water treatment sector.
 She has also contributed to the creation of soil resilience map for Great Britain, and soil health and quality map for England and Wales as well as soil map at 1:250,000 mapping scale for the Republic of Ireland.
 Through her PhD project, has also gained experience in the assessment of urban heat mitigation capacity of green infrastructure.